KevinDai99/deep-learning-challenge/README.md

 ## Conclusion

 Out of all three models, Model 3, with the inclusion of names may be the best in terms of metrics.
 However, further testing needs to be done to determine whether overfitting is an issue, and confirm if the addition of names is information leakage.
 Otherwise, Model 2 may be an alternative model.

+**Other Machine Learning Model**

+Other Models such as Random Forest, and XGBoost may also be tested and compared against neural networks.
+These models have the benefit of being semi-white box models, explainable to stakeholders, and have less-risk of overfitting.

 ## Appendix